Header image redox equations

 Halogen displacement reactions

 When chlorine is added to a solution of potassium iodide a displacement reaction occurs.
-Here the more reactive chlorine will displace or remove the less reactive halide ion, the iodide ion from the potassium iodide solution.
+Here the more reactive chlorine will displace or remove the less reactive halide ion, the iodide ion (I-) from the potassium iodide solution.
 The chlorine ion will take the place of the iodide ion in the solution.
 If a little organic solvent is added then the displaced iodine will dissolve in this rather than staying in the aqueous solution.
-In an organic solvent such as cyclohexane the halogens appear as bright clear colours, for example iodine dissolves in cyclohexane to produce a bright clear purple coloured solution.
+In an organic solvent such as cyclohexane the halogens appear with bright clear colours, for example iodine dissolves in cyclohexane to produce a bright clear purple coloured solution.
 This is shown in the image below:

 2KI(aq) + Cl2(aq) → 2KBr(aq) + I2(aq)